peterWSU109/ThermalPi/README.md

 ### Known Issues

-1) The initial ambient temperature calibration can sometimes error because 'false' positive face is presetn
+1) Code - The initial ambient temperature calibration can sometimes error because 'false' positive face is present
+2) hardware The 3D printed enclosure design can fit the hardware inside, but DOES NOT have effective mounts - We used some hot glue and drill to make it work :)

 ## Installation